Advertisement

 Vaginitis: Any inflammation (swelling) of the vagina.
 Atrophic vaginitis is an inflammation of the vagina in which the vaginal tissue becomes thin and dry.
 This condition may occur after menopause due to a lack of estrogen.
 (See also menopause.)
 An estrogen cream may be prescribed to relieve this problem.
 Vaginitis can also be a side effect of chemotherapy.

-Valley view: Also called "cleavage view,” it is a mammogram view of the most medial portions of the breasts.
+Valley view: Also called "cleavage view".
+It is a mammogram view of the most medial portions of the breasts.
 This is the portion of breast tissue "in the valley" between the two breasts.

 Updated: August 2006